Should your remote team members choose when and how they work? Where should you draw the line when it comes to flexible work?

 - Flex Time

-Managers and employers can allow workers to choose their work hours with some exceptions.
+Managers and employers can allow employees to choose their hours with some exceptions.
 Flex time involves making some hours during the day compulsory for work.
 Remote employees can then choose when to work the rest of the day.

-Note that employers may require a defined number of acceptable working hours each day regardless of the compulsory work schedule.
+Note that employers may require a defined number of acceptable hours each day regardless of the compulsory schedule.

-So, workers may be required to work 6 hours each day but must be available from 2pm to 5pm.
+So, employees may be required to work 6 hours each day but must be available from 2pm to 5pm.

 3. Compressed Work Schedule

-With the compressed work schedule, workers are allowed to work longer hours in fewer days.
-For example, they can work 10 hours a day to complete their 40 hour workweek in four days instead of five.
-Most companies adopting the four day workweek use this method.
+With the compressed schedule, employees are allowed to work longer hours in fewer days.
+For example, they can work 10 hours a day to complete their 40 hour week in four days instead of five.
+Most companies adopting the four day week use this method.

 4. Hybrid Work Schedule

 The hybrid work schedule involves splitting time between remote and in-office work.
-This type of schedule helps managers and workers enjoy the best of both worlds.
+This type of schedule helps managers and employees enjoy the best of both worlds.

 Employees get to enjoy the freedom of flexible remote work and in-person collaborations.

-So, for example, workers can meet in the office on Mondays and Wednesdays and work from home the rest of the week.
+So, for example, employees can meet in the office on Mondays and Wednesdays and work from home the rest of the week.

 5. Shift Schedule

 Organizations that offer 24/7 services have to manage how employees work around the clock.
-Since customers and clients also require help during the night, it makes sense to rotate workers.
+Since customers and clients also require help during the night, it makes sense to rotate employees.

 In some cases, companies use shifts even if they don’t offer 24/7 services.
 They do it to improve employee well-being and boost productivity.